apptentive/apptentive-android/docs/MigratingTo_1.4.0.md

 ### Setting things up on the server

-Any previous Ratings configuration settings on the server have been to use the new system.
+Any previous Ratings configuration settings on the server have been migrated to use the new system.
 Old SDKs will continue to work for previous client versions.
 In order to use the new system, you will need go to *Interactions -> Ratings Prompt*, and then select *Who &amp; When*.
 You will notice that these settings are almost identical to the previous settings.
 However, you will need to select the name of the **Event** which should display the Ratings Prompt under *When will this be shown?*.
-If you are targeting significant events, you will also need to enable event this in the *The ratings prompt will be displayed if:* section.
+If you are targeting significant events, you will also need to enable this in the *The ratings prompt will be displayed if:* section.

 If you are trying to configure the Ratings Prompt with **Events**, and you have never sent an **Event** to the server, you can manually add them so that they can be used in the Ratings Prompt Configuration.
 Simply go to *Interactions ->